DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 You need to **request permission** to use `p2.xlarge` servers.
 [Click here](http://aws.amazon.com/contact-us/ec2-request) to request this.

 > **INFO**: These are not available at all regions at time of writing (Jan.
 2017).
 We suggest the **Ireland region** as it is where the course AMI is available (see below).
 Processing time can be up to a couple of days.
+Further more we suggest applying for 5.
+The person recieveing your request can give permission for up to 5 instanecs, otherwise they need to consult a superior/technician.

 **NB** If you haven't already, setup your local computer (go to top of this guide and follow it until you reach '**AWS Configuration**').